 An optimized respiratory system gives bird's the benefit of being able to absorb much more oxygen out of every breath, but also means that they absorb far more of the toxins that are in the air.

 This, coupled with a relatively weak immune system means that birds can contract an illness, degrade and then pass away within just a few days, especially when it involves breathing in toxic substances.
 In some cases the whole process can take less than 24 hours.

 Birds affected can take months to get better as symptoms only really start to appear in the later stages of infection.
 If you see signs of distress such as open-mouthed breathing or a continually bobbing tail (a sign of labored breathing) then you need to get your bird to the vet immediately.

-You can help to avoid these types of infections by making sure that your bird lives in a dry, naturally lighted and airy environment and that cage lining is changed regularly and that your bird has access to clean food and water.
+You can help to avoid these types of infections by making sure that your bird lives in a dry, naturally lighted and airy environment and that cage lining is changed regularly.
+Also, make sure that your bird always has access to clean food and water.

 Cigarette smoke is far worse for your bird than it is for humans.
 Apart from the fact that the average bird has less than 5% of the body weight of a human, their over-absorbent lungs make cigarette smoke a virtual cocktail of lethal chemicals, such as nicotine, tar and whatever the individual manufacturers put in.

-As a rule, if you are a smoking household that like to partake inside the home, then you should keep your bird outside at all times.
+As a rule, if you are a smoking household that like to partake inside the home, then you should keep your bird in a safe location at all times.
 Keep in mind that, with central air, air in one room eventually makes it’s way to every other room and your bird will pick it up.

 While not in the same league as cigarettes, smoke from incense and scented candles also falls into this category.
 Any smoke in the air is toxic for birds.
 In the case of forest fires, keep your bird inside with the air conditioner running to avoid inhalation of fumes.